 They can carry nearly 400 passengers and are stable.

-Almost all catamarans these days come with a climate-controlled interior cabin, cushy suits, and snack counter.
+Almost all catamarans these days come with a climate-controlled interior cabin, cushy suits, and a snack counter.

 A catamaran promises fun, entertainment, adventure, and comfort all at the same time.